Young man asking grandfather to cosign a personal loan and reviewing budget

 Find a way to get payment notifications

 Everyone starts with the best of intentions, but sometimes life happens.
 The main borrower might lose their job, get into an accident, or be hospitalized and unable to make payments or even communicate with you.
-Whatever the cause, if they don’t make the payment when it’s due, you may not find out until after the fact—and by that time, your own credit may already be damaged.
+Whatever the cause, if they don’t make the payment when it’s due, you may not find out until after the fact—and by that time, your own credit score may already be damaged.

 That’s why it’s crucial to set up a system so that you know the payment is made on time—and if not, that gives you a chance to make the payment first and avoid any long-term credit damage.
 Some lenders may offer you online account access for your own records or can send you monthly loan statements to keep you in the loop.
 If not, ask the main borrower to share their account access and forward you monthly loan statements as proof they made the payment.